ChaitanyaSaiKamal/Python-/README.md

-This is a python software to unzip files.
+This is a python code to unzip files.

 To run, follow the below steps on you PC